atikulmunna/decision-archaeology/README.md

 # Decision Archaeology

-> *Capture the reasoning behind your decisions before hindsight rewrites history.*

-**Decision Archaeology** is a personal decision intelligence platform that helps you log the full context of your significant decisions — the information available, the alternatives considered, the uncertainties acknowledged — at the exact moment you make them.
+**Decision Archaeology** is a structured decision logging platform that captures the full reasoning context of decisions at the time they are made.
+It tracks prediction accuracy against actual outcomes, detects cognitive bias patterns across a user's decision history using LLM analysis, and surfaces calibration metrics broken down by life domain.

-Over time, the system builds a structured, searchable archive of your reasoning history, powered by AI that surfaces cognitive bias patterns, tracks prediction accuracy, and helps you make progressively better decisions.

 ---